Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 ## How do you know if you work in a code factory?
 1. **Coding in the dark** - limited access to customers, closed door meetings, everything need to know etc.
 2. **Rubber stamping** - Ideas from "above" are presented without alternatives, or opportunity for input.
-3. **Meaningless deadlines** - projects have unexplained hard deadlines.
+3. **Emphasis on done** - projects have unexplained hard deadlines and no room for feedback loops.
-4. **Limited career paths** - shifting roles or positions is difficult and discouraged (or at best unrewarded).
+4. **Can't move the needle** - 1 through 3 minimize value add and progress is slow.
-5. **Cliques** - relationships are primarily based on reporting structure.
+5. **Cliques** - relationships are based on reporting structure.
+That makes shifting roles or positions difficult.
 6. **Non-portable skills** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
 Domain expertise and decision-making skills atrophy.